 UPDATE: On August 30, 2016, Tim Tyler was granted executive clemency after serving 22 years in federal prison.
 Tim will be released on August 30, 2018.

 Tim Tyler was sentenced to a mandatory life sentence in federal prison for selling LSD while traveling around the country following the Grateful Dead.
-He was 25 years old when he was sentenced and has spent the last 20 years behind bars.
+He was 25 years old when he was sentenced and has spent nearly half of his life behind bars.

 Tim grew up in Connecticut with his mother, but moved to Florida to live with his father when he was a teenager.
 After graduating from high school, Tim traveled around the country following the Grateful Dead, and became a heavy user of LSD.
 Unfortunately, he developed mental health problems and was hospitalized multiple times as a teenager and young adult.

 He also became entangled in the criminal justice system.
 In 1991, Tim was arrested twice for selling LSD and received probation both times.
 Then, in May 1992, Tim sold marijuana and LSD to a confidential informant.
 Over the next two months, Tim mailed packages containing LSD to the informant.
 He was arrested in August and charged along with three codefendants, including his father.
 Tim pled guilty to possession with intent to deliver LSD and conspiracy to possess with intent to distribute LSD.

 In March 1994, 25-year-old Tim was sentenced to mandatory life without parole in federal prison.
 Tim’s codefendants received five and 10 year sentences.
 Timothy’s father died in prison while serving his 10-year prison term.

 Read this Business Insider profile of Tim Tyler.